nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 `printVerticalShift(double verticalShift)`: prints out the vertical shift of the Mathematical function provided by the user.

 `printFrequency(Double freq)`: prints out the frequency of the Mathematical function provided by the user.

+`printInvalidNumberEntered()` : prints out a warning message to alert that the user has input a non-numerical input.

 `printMark(String text)`: prints out a message indicating that a note has been marked as done by the user.